 The capacity of your water softener is a major factor that contributes to the overall price of the system.
 Water softener size is measured in grain capacity, which is the number of grains of water hardness the system can remove from your home’s water before a new regeneration cycle.
 So, if you have very hard water, you should use a water softener with a larger grain capacity.
 Water softeners with smaller grain capacities are less expensive than those with larger grain capacities.

-Larger-grain-capacity systems can handle higher volumes of water, making them suitable for larger homes.
-The most suitable capacity for your home hinges on the number of people in your household, your water’s hardness, and the overall water usage in your home.
+Larger-grain capacity systems can handle higher volumes of water, making them suitable for larger homes.
+Your home’s capacity hinges on the number of people in your household, your water’s hardness, and your overall water usage.

 Most whole-house water softeners have a capacity of 24,000 grains or more.
-However, while there are smaller models out there, they usually are comparable to their 24,000-grain comrades.
+While smaller models are available, they’re usually comparable to their 24,000-grain comrades.
 The chart below offers a quick overview of average prices based on grain capacity.

 Which Factors Impact Water Softener System Cost Estimates?

-Aside from the major contributing factors to water softener system cost, there are a handful of additional factors to keep in mind as you collect estimates, including those discussed below.
+Aside from the major contributing factors to water softener system cost, there are a handful of additional factors to keep in mind as you collect estimates.

 Labor

-When doing any home project, whether you’re renovating a bathroom or installing a water softener, labor is a critical consideration.
-It can have a major impact on the final cost of your project, so it’s an essential piece of the budgeting puzzle.
+When doing any home project, whether renovating a bathroom or installing a water softener, you need to consider labor costs.
+These can have a major impact on the final cost of your project, so they’re an essential piece of the budgeting puzzle.

 On average, licensed plumbers charge between $50 and $200 an hour.
 These charges can quickly rack up during difficult water softener installations that consume extra time.